Parsa-Sedigh/neetcode-system-design-beginner/pamphlets/pamphlet.md

 eventually consistent.

 ## 17-17 - CAP Theorem
+Applies to distributed DBs(not a single DB, so only with replicated data).

+- c: consistency
+- a: availability
+- partition tolerance

+P is always part of our choice.
+So the real theorem is P is guaranteed and we need to choose between C **or** A.

+### partition tolerance
+In a distributed system like two replicas of DB(one leader, one follower) we would have a network of 2 nodes.
+If we get a partition(network partition which means our system gets cut, so nodes can't talk to each other), users can still interact with nodes individually.
+Partition tolerance means our system will continue to function if nodes become disconnected.
+If there's a partition, we **could** allow the system to not function at all but in most cases we don't do this.
+That's why P is guaranteed.

+### consistency:
+In this case consistency means data consistency between the replicated DBs.
+Every single read will get the most uptodate written data.

+Note: While our network is partitioned, none of the data from the leader will be written to follower.
+So if somebody writes to leader and then reads from follower, he won't get the most uptodate data.
+This is an example where we don't have consistency.
+So every read doesn't get the most up-to-date write.

+Consistency in CAP is different than consistency from ACID.
+Because in ACID, consistency means a **single** node has consistent(following constraints) data.

+### availability
+In partition, since the follower can't get the most up-to-date data from the leader, how about we disallow users from using just the follower(giving up availability), but they can continue to read and write to leader.
+Because we know reading and writing to leader is gonna have consistent(up-to-date) data.
+But we only achieve this consistency by giving up availability.

+In order to have availability, every single node in our system(including the ones that don't have most up-to-date data) will respond to valid reqs.
+So every node is available to respond to reqs.

+So we can only choose consistency or availability.
+Actually it's not guaranteed we can get either of C or A. In most cases, it's OK if we have inconsistent data.
+So we choose availability.

+### PACLEC
+PACLEC theorem is an extension of CAP.
+It's better than CAP.

+PAC: is CAP theorem still

+It means given P(when there is a partition), choose A or C. Else(if there's no network partition), favor latency or consistency.

+So if there's no P, we can choose both A and C. But we will favor latency or consistency.
+Which means it would take time to backup or replicate the new data to followers.
+Now we have to favor either latency or consistency.
+In other words, we let the user read data immediately but they may get stale data(favor latency, we would have lower latency) **or** we give them consistent data, we give them the most up-to-date data even if they have to wait for some time so we can replicate the new data.

 ## 18-18 - Object Storage
 Newer than filesystem.
 It's much more comparable to a filesystem than it is to an actual DB.
 Because in DB how we structure and filter and search for a data is much more important with DBs.
 But with object storage, data is stored in a flat way.
 There's no hierarchy, but with filesystems